-How To Create Deep & Compelling Magic Item Backgrounds In Just 60 Seconds Image via Wikipedia Give your magic item a quick history.
+How To Create Deep & Compelling Magic Item Backgrounds In Just 60 Seconds.
+Image via Wikipedia Give your magic item a quick history.

+Kurt Vonnegut's Tips for Writing Fiction.
+Write a Novel This Summer with NaNoWriMo.
+The Thirty-Six Dramatic Situations.
 The Thirty-Six Dramatic Situations is a descriptive list which was created by Georges Polti to categorize every dramatic situation that might occur in a story or performance.

 To do this Polti analyzed classical Greek texts, plus classical and contemporaneous French works.
 He also analyzed a handful of non-French authors.
 In his introduction, Polti claims to be continuing the work of Carlo Gozzi, who also identified 36 situations.
 Publication history “Gozzi maintained that there can be but thirty-six tragic situations.
 This list was published in a book of the same name, which contains extended explanations and examples.

 The list is popularized as an aid for writers, but it is also used by dramatists, storytellers and many others.
 The 36 situations Each situation is stated, then followed by the necessary elements for each situation and a brief description.
 See also References External links Phrase Thesaurus - ideas generator for writers.
 Synonym-Finder.com - StumbleUpon.
 Ambiguous Words.
 Section IV - Impressive Phrases.
 How To Steal Like An Artist by Austin Kleon.
 Wednesday, March 30th, 2011 Buy the book: Amazon | B&N | More… Here’s what a few folks have said about it: “Brilliant and real and true.”